GNUnet 0.24.4-talerdev.1-15-g77b7ed1a6

 Add a subscriber to the notification context.

-Definition: nc.c:161
+Definition nc.c:161

 #define GNUNET_MESSAGE_TYPE_CORE_MONITOR_NOTIFY